zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

   <img src="/images/2020/crud/put-result.png" alt="Put result.">
 </figure>

-If you refresh the browser, you should see Darth Vadar's quote as the first quote.
+If you refresh the browser, you should see Darth Vader's quote as the first quote.

 <figure role="figure">
   <img src="/images/2020/crud/put-check.png" alt="Checking the HTML after a PUT request.">